 Backlight Versus Ambient Light

-The main reason your images print dark has to do with the brightness of the monitor you are editing on.
-Most people have it set too bright.
-This causes the editor to think the image is brighter than it really is.
-To be clear, the monitor is not the problem, but rather the perceived brightness of the image.
-The screen is backlit and emitting light while the printed image is in ambient light.
+The primary reason why your printed images appear dark is due to the brightness of your editing monitor.
+Typically, people have their monitor set too bright, which makes the editor think that the image is brighter than it actually is.
+It's essential to understand that the issue isn't with the monitor itself, but rather the perceived brightness of the image.

 So what are some ways you can make sure your prints aren't too dark?

 - Always make test prints before you pay good money for a large print.

 - Turn the brightness of your monitor down.

 - Make test prints.

 - Did I mention you should make test prints.

 The most important thing is that you're actually printing your photos.
 After all, what's the point in taking all those pictures if you never get to see them in print?
 Remember that you don't have to print in large formats every time.
 Even smaller prints, like the 13x19 inch prints I make with my Canon Pixma Pro 10, can look great and allow you to see your work in a physical form.

 In fact, I have a lot of my printed images hanging on my walls.
 They may not be large metal prints, but they bring me joy every time I see them.
 So don't forget to have fun with photography and printing.
 Enjoy the process of creating something that you can hold in your hands and share with others.